-- ARC contract pass emits the retainRV/claimRV calls in the IR and removes the retainRV/claimRV attribute from the call, but leaves the rv_marker attribute on the call.
-This is done late in the pipeline to prevent optimization passes from transforming the IR in a way that makes it harder for the ARC middle-end passes to figure out the def-use relationship between the call and the retainRV/claimRV calls (which is the cause of PR31925).
+- ARC contract pass emits retainRV/claimRV calls after the annotated callscall with the operand bundle.
+It doesn't remove the attributeoperand bundle on the call since the backend needs it to emit the marker instruction.
+The retainRV/claimRV calls are emitted late in the pipeline to prevent optimization passes from transforming the IR in a way that makes it harder for the ARC middle-end passes to figure out the def-use relationship between the call and the retainRV/claimRV calls (which is the cause of PR31925).

-- This patch teaches dead argument elimination pass not to change the return type of a function if any of the calls to the function are annotated with a retainRV/claimRV attribute.
+- This patch teaches dead argument elimination pass not to change the return type of a function if any of the calls to the function are annotated with attribute "clang.arc.rv".
 This is necessary since the pass can change the return type to void if it determines nothing in the IR uses the function return, which can happen since the front-end no longer emits retainRV/claimRV instructions in the IR that explicitly use the function return.

-- The backend emits a pseudo instruction when it sees a call annotated with rv_marker and expands it later in the pipeline to a bundled instruction (see https://reviews.llvm.org/D92569).
+- The backend emits a pseudo instruction when it sees a call annotated with "clang.arc.rv"with the operand bundle and expands it later in the pipeline to a bundled instruction (see https://reviews.llvm.org/D92569).

 # Future work:

-- Fix the auto upgrader to convert call+retainRV/claimRV pairs into calls annotated with the attributes.
+- Fix the auto upgrader to convert call+retainRV/claimRV pairs into calls annotated with the attributesoperand bundles.